Skip to content

 Why Connect a Bluetooth Printer or Scanner?

-Bluetooth wireless technology connects devices without wires.
+Bluetooth wireless technology connects devices without physical cords.
 Connecting a printer or scanner using Bluetooth removes the need for a USB cable to a Windows 11 computer.
-This wire-free connection lets you place printers or scanners in any convenient location, resulting in a tidier desk.
+This wire-free connection lets hardware sit in any convenient location, resulting in a tidier desk.

 What Happens When You Connect It?

-Once connected, your computer will recognize the printer or scanner.
-You’ll then be able to send documents to print or start scanning photos and papers directly from your PC.
-Using your devices becomes a lot more convenient.
+Once connected, the computer recognizes the printer or scanner.
+Sending documents to print or scanning photos and papers directly from the PC becomes possible.
+Operating the hardware adds everyday convenience.

 Step 1Get Your Printer or Scanner Ready